 Compound Finance in a Nutshell

 As this is a “How-to” DIY tutorial, the history behind what Compound Finance is, and how it works is outside the scope of this article.
-If you want to learn more about Compound Finance first and get a handle on the ins and outs, we have a handy article that covers just that, which can be found here.
-Or, if you prefer video format, Guy also did a review on Compound Finance which you can find here.
+If you want to learn more about Compound Finance first and get a handle on the ins and outs, we have a handy Compound Finance review, or, if you prefer video format, Guy also did a review on Compound Finance.